kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 6. Load and run the bdb/apb2 firmware on AP Bridge 2, as documented in [[Loading-Example-Firmware-into-the-APBridges]].
 7. If AP Bridge 1 is presently running (perhaps because you’ve iterated through this sequence already), stop it with a CTRL-C to return to a (gdb) prompt.
 8. Load and run the bdb/apb1 firmware on AP Bridge 1, as documented in [[Loading-Example-Firmware-into-the-APBridges]].
-9. Connect the AP to the BDB B1 using the USB cable that you attached to CON28 (USB1 to ADB1 HSIC) during the [BDB 1B Setup](Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup).
+9. Connect the AP to the BDB 1B using the USB cable that you attached to CON28 (USB1 to ADB1 HSIC) during the [BDB 1B Setup](Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup).

 If you run into problems, disconnect the AP from the BDB 1B, and return to step 2.
-A fallback if that fails to bring up the system is to remove power from the BDB B1 and reapply power.
-This fallback typically requires that the JLink gdb servers and the gdb clients be stopped and restarted as well.
+A fallback if that fails to bring up the system is to remove power from the BDB 1B and reapply power.
+This fallback typically requires that the J-Link GDB servers and the GDB clients be stopped and restarted as well.

 #### Check that the USB Connection is Established